LTUC/amman-irbid-201d24/class-15/handling-merge-conflicts.md

 - `$ git branch`
   _git will list local branches and put a \* in front of the branch you are in_

-1. Make sure you have nothing to commit.
-If you have un-committed changes, commit them.
+1. Make sure you have notthing to commit.
+If you have un-commited changes, commit them.

 - `$ git status`
   _nothing to commit, working directory clean_